krishnakanth6143/MediaVerify-DeepFake-Detection-and-Analysis-Tool/README.md

-# DeepFake Detector: Preserving Digital Media Integrity
+# MediaVerify: DeepFake Detection and Analysis Tool

 A web-based system that helps users identify and analyze manipulated media using advanced AI technology.